 In collaboration with the United Nations Environment Programme Finance Initiative (UNEP FI) and Principles for Responsible Investment (PRI), Financial Innovation for the SDGs will identify innovative financial instruments that have the potential to direct private finance towards critical sustainability solutions.
 The platform will develop guidance on impact investment strategies that support sustainable development, map current and emerging financial instruments, and provide a laboratory for the development of new innovative instruments.
 Learn more.

 |Pathways to Low-Carbon & Resilient Development|

 Building on a decade’s work of the Caring for Climate initiative, Pathways to Low-Carbon & Resilient Development is aimed at driving business leadership to implement the Paris Climate Agreement and related SDGs at the country level.
-The platform will provide a multi-stakeholder space to catalyze the business contribution to national climate and SDG plans in 7 to 10 countries, and offer analysis of the gaps, synergies and trade-offs between Nationally Determined Contributions (NDCs) and SDG plans for business and policymakers alike.
+The platform will provide a multi-stakeholder space to catalyze the business contribution to national climate and SDG plans in up to 5 countries, and offer analysis of the gaps, synergies and trade-offs between Nationally Determined Contributions (NDCs) and SDG plans for business and policymakers alike.
 Learn more.